nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Managing Your Schedule

 This section guides you on how to use TAB's calendar interface.
 Typing any of the commands in this section will bring you to the calendar interface.
-Any command from other sections, such as `list` or `tags`, will bring you right out.
+Any command from other sections, such as `list` or `tag`, will bring you right out.

 --------------------------------------------------------------------------------------------------------------------